bfenty/razer-nari-pulseaudio-profile/README.md

 ### PipeWire

+If you use PipeWire, I've created an install script.
+Use the install-pipewire.sh script by ``cd`` into the ``razer-nari-pulseaudio-profile`` folder and run ``sudo chmod +x install-pipewire.sh && ./install-pipewire.sh``

+Or, you can make the changes yourself manuallY:

 If you use PipeWire and you see the default profiles (names like *Multichannel*) but not these profiles (names like *Game Output*, *Chat Output*), then you might need to change the udev rules.